 3. Learn about Sudbury's Mining Heritage at Dynamic Earth

-After grabbing your selfie at the iconic Big Nickel, you'll enjoy a wide variety of displays and exhibits relating to mining and rocks, many of them hands-on experiences designed to entertain and educate young and old alike.
+After grabbing your picture of the iconic Big Nickel, you'll enjoy a wide variety of displays and exhibits relating to mining and rocks, many of them hands-on experiences designed to entertain and educate young and old alike.
 Highlights include a guided underground tour of a demonstration mine that takes you deep into the earth and portrays the work done by the area's miners over the years, including the technological changes that have taken place.
 It lasts around 80 minutes, and you'll want to dress warm and wear sturdy shoes (no sandals or flip flops).